 - Cast gold fillings are strong and eye-catching.
 They can also be pricier than other materials.

-Do you have questions about fillings or need any of your existing fillings checked?
+Do you have questions about tooth fillings or composite fillings in Abbotsford?
 Get in touch with us today to schedule an appointment!

-Get In Touch With Us About Fillings Today
+Get In Touch With Us For Composite Fillings in Abbosford

 - Smile with confidence